Hell For Sure Challenge

-A $450 deposit per person is required with balance due 60 days prior to the event.
-Private, family and modified itinerary trips available through TSX Pods.
+A $500 deposit per person is required with balance due 60 days prior to the event.
 Typical group size of 7, including one guide.
 Maximum group size of 12, including two guides.
 An additional 5% charge will be applied when your reservation is made to offset new fees mandated by the U.S. Forest Service.
-Cancel up until the day of the trip without the risk of lost money; see our amended COVID-19 cancellation policy for details.
+Private, family and modified itinerary trips available through TSX Pods.
+Book with confidence!
+Review our flexible cancellation policy.

 Day 1 – Afternoon arrival, pack-check, overnight on trail

-Day 2 – Courtright Reservoir to High Meadow
+Day 2 – High Meadow to Disappointment Lake

 Our pace will be brisk as we cover miles on good trail with a long and gradual climb toward Red Mountain Basin to camp near Fleming and Disappointment Lakes, which never disappoint.